HyperviewHQ/hyperview_docs/documentation/product/asset-tracker/topics/how-assettracker-works.md

 1. MQTT Broker listening on port 1883/TCP.
 This component handles incoming communication from the asset tracking hardware.
 2. MQTT Message Service.
 This component handles the communication with the Hyperview API.

-These components are configured during the installation process.
+These components are configured during installation.
 The installation process creates a random password to access the MQTT broker.
 You can reveal this password by running the `show_mqtt_broker_credentials.sh` script from the `/opt/datacollector/bin/` directory.
-Please take care to keep this password private.
+Please keep this password private.

 :::{tip}
 Always ensure that you are running the latest version of the data collector software.